grace-sodunke/promptly-policies/README.md

 We do not collect, store, share, or sell any of your personal information.

 ## Contact Us
-If you have any questions about this privacy policy, please contact us at [email@example.com](mailto:email@example.com).
+If you have any questions about this privacy policy, please contact us at.